-Imagine you have a big email list, full of excited subscribers, and you send them content every week, but nothing happens…….
-What do you do?
+You have a big email list, full of excited subscribers, and you send them great content every week, but see a very low conversion rate… What do you do?
 How come no one is buying your product?
-Because you are not using email segmentation!
+Let me tell you a secret, its because you are not using email segmentation!

 Even though your email list is big, it is not efficient.
 You are emailing everyone on the list without caring for their age, geography, interests, or purchase history.
 If you use a segment of your list and target specific audiences then you will be able to cater your content to that audience and vastly increase your sales.

 How do I do this?
 What do I choose?
 You could start with the obvious geographic location, gender, seniority level in a company, and they are all good places to start.
 If you look a little deeper, email segmentation can help you hack your sales cycle to dramatically boost your business.
 We’re going to totally blow your mind with 3 strategies to hack email segmentation and help you make more sales.

 Some of your customers only buy during certain times of the year.
 Some people buy for holidays, some during certain season, and others every few months.
 Make separate lists for each group of customers so you can be there for them at the exact time that they usually buy your product.
 Then target them with special offers and discounts to make them more likely to purchase.

 What if your customer only buys your product around the holidays?
 When you create that list and see that it’s a big group of people you might want to create a subscription product just for the holidays.
 This neat email segmentation hack can help you learn more about your business.

 2) Shopping Cart Abandonment Email Segmentation

 This strategy is geared towards those of you that have eCommerce sites.
 How bad is shopping cart abandonment these days?
 Not bad enough to start its own therapy practice, but definitely bad enough to come up with ways to deal with it.